josehu07/CS537-SP2021-DIS/w6/README.md

 - Scheduler description in the xv6 doc: [Chapter 5](https://pdos.csail.mit.edu/6.828/2018/xv6/book-rev11.pdf)
 - Remzi's discussion section video (old, not the same spec): [scheduler walkthrough](https://www.youtube.com/watch?v=eYfeOT1QYmg)

+The most important part of P4 is *understanding* how the default xv6 scheduler works and what are the two features you need to add.
+You will ONLY need to add/change a few lines of code, but you must get it exactly correct.

 ## Scheduling in xv6

 Let's just assume a single-core OS.
 On that CPU core, we have the notion of the current **execution context**, which basically means the current values of the following registers: